markmead/alpinejs-tash/README.md

 # Alpine JS Tash

-Alpine JS plugin to stop the need of `x-text="..."` to render Alpine JS data 🥳
+Use a more familiar syntax when rendering Alpine JS `{variables}` 🚀

 ## Install